Specialist writing

 Cross-border family-office governance and US co-investment architecture.

 The governance-line problem.
-Holding-brand discipline meets US-investor reading across 16 wealth corridors.
+Holding-brand discipline meets US-investor evaluation across 16 wealth corridors.

 Real estate and PropTech US commercialisation